top of page

 And you say okay well I want to be there in this many years and so that means that I need to start to break these down into smaller and smaller steps.

-Awesome.
+MEG: Awesome.
+Yeah.

-And you guys don't already follow Rebecca and Dylan LinkedIn, Instagram and all that stuff, and you are kind of looking for these types of resources, they share stuff.
+And you guys don't already follow Rebecca and Dylan LinkedIn, Instagram and all that stuff, and you are kind of looking for these types of resources, they share stuff- I want to say almost daily.

 It feels that way.

-Personally, to kind of rearrange and align my values with my finances, which isn't something that I necessarily have done before and so would you guys be able to share just where to find you guys and how to like reach out or get more resources if people were interested in that?
+Every time I jump online, I feel like I see new info that you guys put up and they also have a really great newsletter and that has been a really great starting place for me personally, to kind of rearrange and align my values with my finances, which isn't something that I necessarily have done before and so would you guys be able to share just where to find you guys and how to like reach out or get more resources if people were interested in that?

-Yeah of course.
+REBECCA: Yeah, of course.

-Well first of all, I'm super glad to hear that.
+Well first of all, I'm super glad to hear that you really like the newsletter and everything.

 We super appreciate the support.